 You are going to LOVE how easy this Keto BBQ sauce is!
 It is ready to eat in 10 minutes.
 I’m serious.
 Now that I know how easy it is to make a healthy, sugar free BBQ sauce I’m never going to buy store bought again.

-It is so healthy, with just 7 easy ingredients you probably already have in your kitchen.
+It is healthy, with just 7 easy ingredients you probably already have in your kitchen.
 Have you read the ingredients on store bought BBQ sauce?
-PACKED with sugar.
-Not the healthiest choice.
-But this easy Whole30 and paleo BBQ sauce is sweetened naturally with dates, so no sugar.
+PACKED with sugar and high fructose corn syrup.
+Homemade is for sure the way to go.

-But this week, when I went to buy it at the store, it was sold out! 😱 I asked the Whole Foods manager, and he said Tessemae’s BBQ sauce was out of stock, even on their website and Amazon.
+I went to buy Tessemae’s at the store, and it was sold out! ?
+I asked the Whole Foods manager, and he said Tessemae’s BBQ sauce was out of stock for the foreseeable future, even on their website and Amazon.